Last modified: August 05, 2022

 To illustrate these concepts, let's explore how they apply to creating a database for a university.
 The goal is to develop a system that efficiently manages student records, courses, enrollments, and faculty information.

-Understanding each group's needs ensures the database supports all necessary functions.
+We need to understand each group's needs so that the database supports all necessary functions.

 Grasping the university's processes helps in modeling the data accurately.
-Key processes include:
+Processes include:

 Setting clear objectives keeps the project focused.
 For our university database: